-A surcharge of US$50 (approximately £40) per week applies to this program, which covers the supervision fees to local clinics and any materials required.
+The Dentistry project has a minimum duration of 2 weeks and a surcharge of US$50 (approximately £40) per week applies to this program, which covers the supervision fees to local clinics and any materials required.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Special Needs Care

 As a volunteer on the Kerala Special Needs Care project, you will play an important role in providing people with special needs an opportunity to learn new skills and a level of care that they otherwise would not have access to.

 Having a child with a physical or mental disability creates negative social stigma for families in India and low income families find it very difficult to diagnose and support disabled children with the care they need.

 This project is best suited to volunteers with a caring and compassionate nature who are patient, hardworking and willing to offer support with a range of duties.

 Volunteers work with disabled children aged between 2 and 22 years of age in schools and care facilities, working in small groups or providing one-to-one care.
 Disabilities range from severe to mild and many of the individuals supported by the project have both mental and physical disabilities.
 In addition to their disabilities, they only have a very basic understanding of English, therefore volunteers are supported and guided by passionate and expert carers at all times.
 As a volunteer on the Special Needs Care project, you can expect to get involved with basic sensory activities, life skills learning basic English education, physical movement, or with vocational activities.